 - Completion and occupancy of the 1585 Studios Apartments, which consists of 27 units for developmentally disabled adults.
-The City contributed \$920,000 in HOME funds to assist the developer with site acquisition. - Renovation was completed at Tyrella Gardens Apartments, a 56-unit subsidized family rental complex and for Ginzton Terrace Apartments, a 107-unit subsidized senior rental complex.
-Loan documents for the first phase of rehabilitation activities were completed for Fountains Apartments, a 124-unit senior subsidized rental complex.
-Work at Fountains Apartments is anticipated to be completed by December 2018.
-Repairs and upgrades include new energy efficient hot water heaters, bathroom fans, flooring, cabinets, vanities (Tyrella Gardens and Fountains apartment complexes), and windows (Ginzton Terrace Apartments).
-About \$497,000 in CDBG and \$838,000 in HOME funds have been used for the rehabilitation activities. - The installation of energy efficient lighting was completed at Rengstorff Park, a community park located in an eligible area with \$350,000 in CDBG funds and roughly \$240,000 in local funding.
-The new lighting is intended to increase safety and deter crime and nuisances in dimly or unlit areas and enhance the surrounding neighborhood, as stated in the Park's Master Plan. - In addition to the activities listed above, the City, using approximately \$90,000 in CDBG funds, continued to fund and support emergency shelter and assistance programs that annually serve over 3,000 homeless or households at risk of becoming homeless.
-Also over 2,000 non-homeless residents will annually receive access to services, such as employment referrals, free legal help, fair housing services, counseling, and assistance with basic needs and healthcare related equipment.
+The City contributed \$920,000 in HOME funds to assist the developer with site acquisition. - Renovation completed at Tyrella Gardens Apartments, a 56-unit subsidized family rental complex and for Ginzton Terrace Apartments, a 107-unit subsidized senior rental complex.
+Repairs and upgrades include new energy efficient hot water heaters, bathroom fans, flooring, cabinets, vanities (Tyrella Gardens), and windows (Ginzton Terrace Apartments).
+About \$497,000 in CDBG and \$838,000 in HOME funds were and are being used for the rehabilitation activities. - Energy Efficient upgrades completed at a local youth shelter serving approximately 40 homeless and foster children under eighteen years of age.
+Upgrades consisted of new windows, flooring, appliances and paint to the kitchen and dining areas where the majority of the activities and meetings take place. - Installation of energy efficient lighting was completed at Rengstorff Park, a community park located in an eligible area with \$350,000 in CDBG funds and roughly \$240,000 in local funding.
+The new lighting is intended to increase safety and deter crime and nuisances in dimly or unlit areas and enhance the surrounding neighborhood, as stated in the Park's Master Plan. - Rehabilitation of the Fountain Apartments, a senior affordable housing development.
+The City provided \$1.125 Million in CDBG funds to renovate the kitchens of the 124 unit complex.
+The work included updating the cabinetry, flooring, appliances and other improvements to the units. - In addition to the activities listed above, the City, using approximately \$90,000 in CDBG funds, continued to fund and support emergency shelter and assistance programs that annually serve over 3,000 homeless and households at risk of becoming homeless.
+Also over 2,000 non-homeless residents received access to services, such as employment referrals, free legal help, fair housing services, counseling, and assistance with basic needs and healthcare related equipment.

-A detailed evaluation of the City's performance during this 2015-20 Consolidated Plan will be provided in the annual Consolidated Annual Performance and Evaluation Report (CAPER) that will be submitted to HUD by September 30, 2018.
+A detailed evaluation of the City's performance for the 2015-20 Consolidated Plan will be provided in the annual Consolidated Annual Performance and Evaluation Report (CAPER) that will be submitted to HUD by September 30, 2019.